top of page

 Couple exchanging vows during intimate hotel ceremony in London

-Why Couples Choose a Small Wedding in London
+Why Couples Are Choosing Small Weddings in London

-Not every couple wants a full-scale event.
-There’s been a gentle shift in recent years with more people choosing to keep things close.
+Not every couple wants a fully-scaled event.
+There’s been a move, in recent years with more people choosing to keep things close.
 Fewer guests, more familiar faces.
-A pace that gives space to the moments.
-A setting that gives the bride and groom a day with their closest family and friends.

 Weddings like this one show how simplicity can hold just as much weight.
-Whether it’s a small room filled with close friends or a private dinner after a short ceremony, these days don’t need a large audience to be complete.
+Whether it’s a small room filled with close friends or a private dinner after a short ceremony - it's your day to plan what's right for you.

 Seven Dials Wedding Portraits and Autumn Light